Managing Alpine Linux Based Container Images With Renovate

 version = 17

 .
-Using the data above on different tags
+Using the previous data on different

-formats gives:
+tags formats gives:

 "versioningTemplate": "regex:^(?<compatibility>[\\S]*\\d+\\.\\d+(?:\\.\\d+)?(?:[\\S]*)?-alpine-?)(?<major>\\d+)\\.(?<minor>\\d+)(?:\\.(?<patch>\\d+))?$"